 Project Team and Governance

-The Waterway Management Twinning Program will be collaboratively delivered by Glenelg Hopkins CMA (GHCMA) and the Australian River Restoration Centre (ARRC) and is overseen by a Steering Committee with reprsentatives from GHCMA, ARRC and DEWLP.
+The Waterway Management Twinning Program is collaboratively delivered by Glenelg Hopkins CMA (GHCMA) and the Australian River Restoration Centre (ARRC) and is overseen by a Steering Committee with reprsentatives from GHCMA, ARRC and DEWLP.
 Key individuals are Dr Adam Bester, Dr Jan Barton (GHCMA) and Dr Siwan Lovett (ARRC) who work together to develop and deliver the Program.
-Both Adam Bester and Siwan Lovett bring skills in leadership and mentoring from the Peter Cullen Trust, of which Siwan is currently a facilitator with the Peter Cullen – Science to Policy Leadership Program and the Victorian Women in Water Leadership Program.
+Both Adam Bester and Siwan Lovett bring skills in leadership and mentoring from the Peter Cullen Trust, of which Siwan is a former facilitator with the Peter Cullen – Science to Policy Leadership Program and the Victorian Women in Water Leadership Program.
 The Twinning Program is based on industry-based mentoring principles and practices, with these tailored for the natural resources management sector.